jayson-lou/express-web-blockchain/README.md

 # Little blockchain demonstration

 This is to demonstrate how the blockchain works with a web application.
-The following concepts are demonstrated:
+The following concepts are implemented:
  - Genesis block
  - Hash calculation
- - Minging difficulty
+ - Mining difficulty
  - Proof of Work consensus

 ## Quick Start